Saturday's Major League Linescores - NewsBreak

 numberfire.com

-Washington Nationals infielder Maikel Franco is sitting Sunday in the team's game against the Philadelphia Phillies.
-Franco is being replaced at third base by Ildemaro Vargas versus Phillies starter Aaron Nola.
-In 370 plate appearances this season, Franco has a .229 batting average with a .597 OPS, 8 home runs,...
+Philadelphia Phillies infielder Jean Segura is sitting Sunday in the team's game against the Washington Nationals.
+Segura is being replaced at second base by Nick Maton versus Nationals starter Cory Abbott.
+In 189 plate appearances this season, Segura has a .277 batting average with a .724 OPS, 6 home runs,...

 numberfire.com